-Atomic Web Browser - FullScreen Browser w/ Desktop Tabs & Ad Block review
+Atomic Web Browser - FullScreen Browser w/ Desktop Tabs & Ad Block full review

 In true Apple fashion, the Safari browser on both the iPad and iPhone is incredibly minimalistic, leaving off several powerful features that desktop browsers employ.
 While some may consider that simplicity a feature, others see it as a setback.
 For power users looking to do more with their mobile browser, Atomic Web Browser from RichTech provides an alternative for the iPhone, iPod touch, and iPad.